Hurricane Melissa: UK travellers hit by flight delays and cancellations

-Hurricane Melissa: UK travellers hit by flight delays and cancellations ahead of storm landfall
+UK travellers hit by flight delays and cancellations ahead of ‘catastrophic’ Hurricane Melissa

-British Airways has postponed a flight to Kingston by 24 hours, while Virgin Atlantic has grounded a round-trip to Montego Bay
+Holidaymakers stranded in Jamaica as airlines warn passengers not to travel to airports

 UK holidaymakers in Jamaica are being warned of “catastrophic flash floods and landslides” as Hurricane Melissa sweeps in on the island.